 Gone are the days of 4000 Sq Feet, 12 to 15 tellers and 6 to 8 hours of operation, technology is to pave way for more downsized branches with a smaller footprint.
 Walking over to multiple service desks to get information on various aspects of your banking requirements will be a thing of the past.
 As more and more customers rapidly adopt online modes of banking, branches struggle to stay profitable using their current model.
 The bank branches have no choice but to think about changing realities.
 Customers’ branch visits have decreased by 20 percent over the past decade and the history is about to change further.
 With integration of queue management systems you could get a token on your handheld device and manage your personal time much better without having to wait for a long time in queue.
 This way one can engage with the bank even before leaving his/her home adding to customer satisfaction.

-Brett King, the best-selling author of BANK 2.0, wrote in his blog Banking4Tomorroww, “It is conceivable that all the transactional elements within a branch will be moved to automated banking with electronic banking centers, automated branches, ATMs, or the Internet within the next 5-10 years.
+Brett King, the best-selling author of BANK 2.0, wrote in his blog Banking for Tomorrow, “It is conceivable that all the transnational elements within a branch will be moved to automated banking with electronic banking centers, automated branches, ATMs, or the Internet within the next 5-10 years.
 What then is left?
 The face-to-face, value-add of a real, live human interaction.”

 Traditional branches will have to adapt to changing scenario.
 ‘Bricks + clicks’ distribution model will significantly reduce the number of branches.
 With digitization moving towards mobile-first approach, the universal bankers will have to replace traditional tellers, and remote advisory services will have to be implemented with the support.